complexlogic/flex-launcher/extra/docs/configuration.md

 When ```BackgroundMode``` is set to "Slideshow", this setting defines the directory (folder) which contains the images to display in the background.
 The value should be a path to a directory on your filesystem.
 The number of images that may be scanned from the directory is limited to 250.

 #### SlideshowImageDuration
 When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in seconds to display each image.
-Must be an integer value
+Must be an integer value.

 Default: 30